-The accompanying schedule of expenditures of state awards (the "Schedule") includes the state grant activity of the Pollution Control Financing Authority of Warren County under programs of the state government for the year ended December 31, 2023.
-The information in this schedule is presented in accordance with the requirements of the Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards ("Uniform Guidance") and New Jersey's OMB Circular 15-08, Single Audit Policy for Recipients of Federal Grants, State Grants and State Aid.
-Because this schedule presents only a selected portion of the operations of the Authority, it is not intended to and do not present the financial position, changes in fund balance or cash flows of the Authority.
+The accompanying schedules of expenditures of federal and state awards (the "Schedule") includes the federal and state grant activity of the Pollution Control Financing Authority of Warren County under programs of the federal and state government for the year ended December 31, 2024.
+The information in the schedules is presented in accordance with the requirements of the Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards ("Uniform Guidance") and New Jersey's OMB Circular 15-08, Single Audit Policy for Recipients of Federal Grants, State Grants and State Aid.
+Because these schedules present only a selected portion of the operations of the Authority, they are not intended to and do not present the financial position, changes in fund balance or cash flows of the Authority.